temuraru/emag-apps-ui-kit/README.md

 <script>window.jQuery || document.write("<script src=\"../dist/js/lib/jquery-1.11.3.min.js\">"+"<"+"/script>")</script>
 <script src="../dist/js/main_script.min.js"></script>
   ```
-2. If you really want to get a hold of the source code, you can [download the latest release] [photon_github] from GitHub.
+2. If you really want to get a hold of the source code, you can [download the latest release] [uikit_github] from GitHub.
-3. Or clone the [Git repository] [photon_github] by running the following command:
+3. Or clone the [Git repository] [uikit_github] by running the following command:

 ## Overview
 [[Back to summary] [summary_link]]